Great Lakes Piping Plovers

 Once the chick are able to fly well, they are released back into the wild on Great Lakes beaches.
 Whenever possible they are released near plover families that have similarly-aged wild chicks.

 In some years over 20 additional Great Lakes Piping Plovers who otherwise wouldn't have survived join the population because of the efforts of the Detroit Zoo and other AZA zookeepers.
 If you see a plover with an orange flag and a "split band" (two colors on one band), you will know you are seeing a captive-reared plover, a special part of our recovery efforts!

 Release into the wild.

 Captive rearing has been used in the Great Lakes as a last resort salvage effort in the event of nest abandonment since 1992.
 Many captive-reared individuals have bred successfully, contributing to the recovery of Great Lakes Piping Plovers.
-Although survival of captive-reared plovers is somewhat lower, fledging success among chicks in the captive-rearing program is greater than 90%, as compared with ~50% fledging success in the wild.
+Although the post-release survival of captive-reared plovers is somewhat lower than wild chicks, fledging success among chicks in the captive-rearing program is greater than 90%, as compared with ~50% fledging success in the wild.
 This technique is an important option for helping to increase the Piping Plover population.

 One captive-rearing sucess story is that of "Little Cooper" (Of,L/OY:X,b)